mooingcow/Obsidian/SMW Notes/Chapter 2 - WIndows Configurations & Active Directory Basics.md

 	- Command-line tool --> scwcmd
 - Security Configuration Database (SCD)
 	- A group of XML files that establish a security policy

+###### Kwan
+1. Scan current role
+2. Open required ports or close the rest of ports (Often firewall --> Predefined rules)
+3. Enable minimum services and disable the rest